San Diego Out of State DUI Lawyers

 - Confidence in hundreds of criminal cases tried

 When we take on a client, we handle both sides of the case: the criminal charges and license suspension.
 Based on our significant experience, we can advocate for reduced charges or a complete case dismissal by:

 - Demonstrating that there was an illegal stop

 - Proving the incorrect administration of tests

-Never enter the courtroom on a DUI offense without representation. jD LAW makes every effort to accommodate non-California residents needing to travel to appear at hearings and will use all of our skill and expertise to defend you in both a trial and DMV hearing.
+Never enter the courtroom on a DUI offense without representation. jD Law Criminal Defense Attorneys makes every effort to accommodate non-California residents needing to travel to appear at hearings and will use all of our skill and expertise to defend you in both a trial and DMV hearing.

 Whatever DUI charges you are up against, you need to do everything in your power to minimize the repercussions.
 That means contacting a San Diego DUI lawyer immediately.
 As a former LAPD investigator, our founding attorney can thoroughly review all evidence against you to build a defense strategy.
 During the trial, he can skillfully cross-examine the arresting police officers to expose procedural violations, vague answers, and contradictions in their testimony, which may prove vital in the outcome of your case.
 The firm provides superior, personalized service and a passionate, well-crafted and professional defense against charges.
 You can be confident that your rights and interests will be protected and fought for by a highly experienced legal professional.

-If you are facing serious DUI charges, be sure to contact jD LAW at (760) 630-2000 now for a free consultation.
+If you are facing serious drunk driving charges, be sure to contact jD Law Criminal Defense Attorneys at (760) 630-2000 now for a free consultation.